PhilipUit/NOAA_weather_api/README.md

 Using the NOAA API, retrieve data for a weather station of your choice.
 Based on the station you pick,

 Determine an appropriate dataset
-Determine an appropriatedataset type
-Pull at least 3 years worth of data.
-Note: if you pick an annual dataset, you will need to pull at least 25 years worth of data.
-Organize your results into a meaningful representation Store your result in one of the followinf formats: csv file json file relational database
-About the dataset:
 I choose to use a dataset that is relevant to me.
 This dataset station ID & info is from the website: https://www.ncdc.noaa.gov/cdo-web/datatools/findstation.

 I choose to use data from a local Lakewood, Colorado station (station id:GHCND:USC00055402) that is a collection of Max daily temperatures.
 (TMAX) Since we need 3 years of data, I pulled daily data from years 2016 - 2018.